grafana/grafana-operator/PREPARE_RELEASE.md

       "2023-11-22T10:34:12.173861869Z"
       # 2023-11-22T10:34:12Z is enough
 - Run `make bundle`
-- Update the helm [chart version](deploy/helm/grafana-operator/Chart.yaml) and app version (it's fixed in the release but it looks nice).
-  - Look if any rbac rules have been changed in the last release, if so verify that the rbac rules for the helm chart is correct.
+- `Helm` look if any rbac rules have been changed in the last release, if so verify that the rbac rules for the helm chart is correct.
 This should be done in those PRs but it don't hurt take an extra look.
-- Update the [Kustomization](deploy/base/deployment.yaml) `grafana container image`
 - Create a PR and get it merged
 - Create a new release with the new tag, make sure to compile release notes (github has an option to do this for you)